hartwigmedical/actin/molecular/README.md

  A mapping is performed from the PROTECT evidence to a mutation string that matches with the input mutation string in the ACTIN treatment database.
  - activated genes: Includes any gene with reported evidence of type `ACTIVATION`.
  - inactivated genes: Includes any gene with reported evidence of type `INACTIVATION`.
-Based on the actual PROTECT event it is determined whether the gene has been deleted or not.
  - amplified genes: Includes any gene with reported evidence of type `AMPLIFICATION`
  - wildtype genes: Not implemented yet
  - fusions: Include any fusion with reported evidence of type `FUSION_PAIR` or `PROMISCUOUS_FUSION`